Luckywijaya/Car-Price-Prediction/README.md

 | Test Acc | 0.80 | 0.87 | 0.94 | 0.82 |

 <br>
-Based on the model evaluation, Random Forest algorithm has the best result.
+Based on predictive modeling, Random Forest algorithm has the best score compared to the other algorithms. <br> Random Forest make a prediction with the lowest error, MAE Score 0.03, RMSE Score 0.05, and the highest R2 Score 0.95. <br> The algorithm is fit based on the train & test accuracy score (0.98 - 0.94). <br><br>